oblivioncth/CLIFp/README.md

 # CLIFp (Command-line Interface for Flashpoint)
 <img align="left" src="https://i.imgur.com/U6aDFSt.png" width=20%>

-CLIFp (pronounced "Cliff-P") is a command-line interface for [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) project that allows starting games/animations from within the collection via a system's command parser and contextual arguments.
+CLIFp (pronounced "Cliff-P") is a command-line interface for [Flashpoint Archive](https://flashpointarchive.org/) that allows starting games/animations from within the collection via a system's command parser and contextual arguments.
 While it is a separate application, CLIFp functions closely to that of a native CLI by parsing the configuration of the Flashpoint install it is deployed into and therefore launches games/animation in the same manner as the standard GUI launcher.

 Other than a few pop-up dialogs used for alerts and errors, CLIFp runs completely in the background so that the only windows seen during use are the same ones present while running standard Flashpoint.
 It automatically terminates once the target application has exited, requiring no manual tasks or clean-up by the user.